 It’s no secret: Crime in Chicago has been an incredibly hot topic during the last few years.
-The local and national spotlight has been on the city for everything from isolated violence, to the police department’s disconnect with Chicago residents, to the Laquan McDonald murder and Mayor Rahm Emanuel’s handing of it.
-With a new mayor soon as well as a new mix of alderpermen, and with early 2019 homicide numbers comparatively better than the past few years, things may be modestly improving in the city.
+The local and national spotlight has been on the city for everything from isolated violence, to the police department’s disconnect with Chicago residents, to the Laquan McDonald murder and Mayor Rahm Emanuel’s handling of it.
+With a new mayor soon as well as a new mix of aldermen, and with early 2019 homicide numbers comparatively better than the past few years, things may be modestly improving in the city.

 Today, I’m taking a 10,000-foot-view of crime in Chicago, specifically how it overlaps with environmentally burdened areas, as indicated by the Natural Resources Defense Council.
 In my past two articles, I’ve addressed some of the neighborhood crossover (or lack thereof) of environmental hardships in the City of Chicago with transportation and educational hardships.
 I observed some inequities across the city, as expected, but was surprised by a few other findings.